Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis

 and the third zero of $J_{146225}(x)$ is

-While Maple\texttrademark\, gives the result (even with better precision) effortlessly, to our surprise Mathematica\texttrademark\, could not calculate it, neither did the web-based engine Wolfram Alpha.
+While Maple\texttrademark\, gives the result (even with better precision) effortlessly, to our surprise Mathematica\texttrademark\ could not calculate it (at least not in less than 10 minutes so we aborted the calculation), neither did the web-based engine Wolfram Alpha.
 Probably, this is due to the fact that they are using some variant of MacMahon formula, which fails for higher orders (see the comments in \cite{Wat18}).
-Other alternatives, such as Halley's method, also put a bound on the order, as it occurs in Matlab \cite{Nic20}.
+Other alternatives, such as Halley's method, also put a bound on the order, as it occurs in Matlab \cite{Nic20}. \\

 As mentioned, the algorithms in \cite{GZ73,IK91} can be used to generate the zeros of $J'_\nu(x)$.
 This is done by the function \texttt{BesselJdiffZeros}.
 The following table gives the first 5 zeros of the derivatives of $J'_\nu(x)$ for $0\leq\nu\leq 4$, and is to be compared with the one in \cite{Wei20}: